Nahush-27/Agent-Jackie-Reinforcement-Learning-Adventures-in-Kung-Fu/Week 3/README.md

 # Week 3: Markov Decision Process (MDP)
 Greetings, Adventurers!
+Hope you had an amazing, enjoyable week with Christmas 🎅 and New Year 🌟 and an awesome Bandit (maybe a tad bit Heavy🪨).
+Now this week will be even more fun (~~heavy~~).
 Welcome to Week 3 of our thrilling journey through the realms of reinforcement learning.
 This week is packed with excitement as we delve deep into the fascinating universe of Markov Decision Processes (MDP).

 ## 🚀 Markov Decision Process